 We have two LA-based studios.
-BBC Worldwide Productions is responsible for the ratings juggernaut Dancing with the Stars for ABC, which is about to begin its 23rd season.
+BBC Studios Productions is responsible for the ratings juggernaut Dancing with the Stars for ABC, which is about to begin its 23rd season.
 The show has consistently been a top 10 show for the last 10 years.
 Adjacent Productions, producers of Life Below Zero for the National Geographic Channel, create highly successful scripted and non-scripted formats and original shows for linear and digital partners.

 By developing a range of consumer products such as apparel, toys, Blu-ray and DVDs we are able to excite and engage with our audiences.
 We also create cinema events for our global brands with nearly one million tickets sold to cinema events since Doctor Who’s 50th Anniversary event.
 We acquire films for distribution, such as director John Boorman’s final film Queen and Country as well as the documentary We Come As Friends, which was shortlisted for a 2016 Academy Award®.

 Exclusive subscription video on demand (SVOD) for Doctor Who in the US, and exclusive multi-platform licensing agreements in Canada, have helped boost overall digital content sales by over 60% year on year.